We join the fight against COVID-19

 Jason was one of the last people to build and maintain this type of machine (which was last made nearly 40 years ago).
-He started working on them as a young fitter and turner, just out of trade school.
+He started working on them as a young precision tool-maker.

 He was a key contributor to the development of new design drawings in collaboration with the Australian Defence Force.